Stefon Diggs Player Prop Bets for NFL Week 10 | Buffalo vs. New York 11/14/2021

 Season Stats

-- Diggs has hauled in 48 catches for 588 yards, best on his team, and three touchdowns.
-He has been targeted 73 times, and averages 73.5 receiving yards per game.

-- So far this season, 22.7% of the 322 passes thrown by his team have gone Diggs' way.

-- With 13 targets in the red zone this season, Diggs has been on the receiving end of 23.2% of his team's 56 red zone pass attempts.
+- Diggs has seen the ball thrown his way 13 times in the red zone this season, 23.2% of his team's 56 red zone pass attempts.

-- The Bills have run 59.9% passing plays and 40.1% rushing plays this season.
-They rank eighth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Jets.